top of page

 In reality, I meet families who tell me the same thing: “We’ve tried therapy, programmes, discipline — nothing works.
 Maybe residential treatment is the only answer.”

 But desperation often blinds us to the bigger picture.
 Behavioural crises are rarely just about the teen.
-They’re symptoms of a family system under strain: unspoken grief, fractured trust, unresolved trauma, cycles of conflict.
+They’re symptoms of a family system under strain: unspoken grief, fractured trust, unresolved trauma, and cycles of conflict.

-Reflection prompts for parents:
+Reflection Prompts for Parents:

-When I say I’ve “tried everything,” what have I not tried?
+• When I say I’ve “tried everything,” what have I not tried?

-How much of my energy has gone into fixing my teen’s behaviour, versus exploring the patterns in our family?
+• How much of my energy has gone into fixing my teen’s behaviour, versus exploring the patterns in our family?

-Am I reaching for external control because I feel powerless at home?
+• Am I reaching for external control because I feel powerless at home?

 Evelyn promises transformation: structure, new routines, discipline.
 Parents believe this will “reset” their troubled teen.
 And for a short while, compliance might look like change.